FootClanSoldier/FFmpegUpscalerHelper/README.md

 <img width="503" alt="Untitled2" src="https://user-images.githubusercontent.com/104313051/165087676-4e7d7037-8bdb-408b-9065-d71ab0b0f372.png">

 **Optional Settings**
-- You can select the default png dimension to be used when exporting video to png
+- You can edit the default png dimension to be used when exporting video to png
 - You can enable or disable if the target folder your exporting/encoding to should be opened when the command has been started